amtejani/Number-Game/README.md

 # Number-Game
-My implementation of puzzle game PictoQuest.
+My implementation of a nonogram puzzle.

 # Rules
 You are given a 5x5 grid, with mines randomly hidden throughout.